Code-Institute-Submissions/MSP1_art_club/README.md

 The font will be Roboto with a back-up of Arial.

-This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
-These files should themselves either be included as a pdf file in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.
 Public link to wireframes used as mockups : [balsamiq](https://balsamiq.cloud/sdh3q7g/pswpdsk) Alternatively a PDF document of the wireframes is included ( https://github.com/mikedjgreen/MSP1_art_club/blob/63dd1f806214f374906c85206393260ab001286e/assets/docs/Wireframe%20Art%20Club.pdf ).

 ## Features

-In this section, you should go over the different parts of your project, and describe each in a sentence or so.

 ### Existing Features